 Athora is committed to building and maintaining a strong risk culture, in which the collective ability to identify and understand, openly discuss, and act on our current and future risks is embedded across the business.
 Having a strong risk culture is seen by the Board as a key driver of the long-term sustainability and profitability of our business and is therefore relevant to all our employees.
-It enables ethical and responsible risk-based decisions to be made, considering the best interests of the organisation, our customers and other stakeholders over the long term.
+Risk culture is the set of values, behaviours and subsequent actions that shape our collective approach to managing risk and making decisions.